OCA/connector-interfaces/connector_salesforce/README.rst

 In Odoo
 -------

-Now the Opportunity can be synch with Odoo.
+Now the Opportunity can be sync with Odoo.

  * Import won opportunity from Odoo.
 The import of  Opportunity using will automatically trigger all other synchronization.
 Indeed, for instance, if you try to import an opportunity but the partner (= SF account) does not exist in Odoo then the connector will launch a direct (no job creation) import of this specific account.
-The same goes for the other missing assets like product, price etc.
+The same goes for the other missing assets like product, price, etc.

 Known issues / Roadmap
 ======================